globaltcad/swing-tree/docs/markdown/Background-Filtering.md

 The second `withStyle` is applied to a label component that is added to the panel.
 Here we set the background color to `Color.TRANSPARENT` to ensure that the component is non-opaque and then apply a blur filter to the passed through parent rendering using the `parentFilter` sub-style.
+We set the radius of the blur filter kernel to 16 and clip the result to the body area of the component.

 ![A glassy background](../img/tutorial/glassy-tissue-background.png)

-As you can see, the label component now has a blurred appearance.
+As you can see, the label component now has a blurred background.
 Although that does look nice, it is still not quite what we want.
-Glass in the real world may not just be blurring what passes through it, it very often also magnifies the content behind it through refraction.
+Not only does glass in the real world sometimes blur the light passing through it, it very often also magnifies it.
+This is due to the fact that the light is refracted when passing through the glass.

-Additionally, to the blurring, SwingTree also allows you to apply a scaling factor to the filter configuration.
-It causes the background to be scaled up or down before it is blurred.
+So additionally to the blurring, SwingTree also allows you to apply a scaling factor to the filter configuration.
+It causes the background to be scaled up or down before it is blurred and displayed on the component.

 Here is an example that demonstrates this: